AliAli-Projects/h1/README.md

 This project was created for an audience that require simple Webpage accesiility and Visibility.

-This project allows everyone  to utuizlse the program and funciotonality of the the webpage
+This project allows everyone  to utilize the program and funciotonality of the the webpage

 e.g.Search Engine Optimization